synedra/todo-astra-jamstack-netlify/README.md

 2. Wait for your Gitpod workspace to start:
 ![image](https://user-images.githubusercontent.com/3254549/88744125-5171c280-d0fb-11ea-9676-de4589e42589.png)

-3. Set your Astra database details in the Gitpod terminal at the bottom of the screen:
+3. Set your Astra DB details in the Gitpod terminal at the bottom of the screen:
 ![image](https://user-images.githubusercontent.com/3254549/88744148-64849280-d0fb-11ea-9b20-52d5226a14c6.png)

 4. Click the 'Open browser' button in the bottom right of the screen: